Adjusted chi-square test for degree-corrected block models: Numerical Experiments

 Figure~\ref{fig:roc:4vs5} illustrates the resulting ROC curves.
 As expected, increasing $n$ generally improves the performance (except for AS).
 Both \cacp and LR are almost perfect tests for differentiating the two DCSBMs at $n=10^4$.
 In all cases, the \cacp is more powerful than the sub-sampled version, \scacp.
 This is expected since \scacp relies on half the data.
 Note that as $n$ increases, \scacp greatly improves which can be attributed to the label estimation procedure achieving almost exact recovery, even at half the size of the original network.
 Note that AS generally is much less competitive compared to LR or \cacp.
 This is expected since the spectral test relies on a general statistic that is not tailored to the blocked nature of the adjacency matrix of a DCSBM.

-Interestingly, both \cacp and \scacp are almost perfect tests for DCLVM even at $n = 2000$, whereas LR test underperfroms under the DCLVM.
+Interestingly, \cacp is almost perfect for DCLVM even at $n = 2000$, whereas LR test underperfroms under the DCLVM.
 This is also expected, since the LR test incorporates the likelihood of a DCSBM for the alternative, which is mismatched to the actual alternative model.
-This experiment shows the power of \cacp family in rejecting against models outside the family of DCSBM.
-It highlights the advantage of goodness-of-fit over likelihood-ratio testing where one does not have to specify explicitly alternatives, hence can test against many alternatives simultaneously.
-Companion results for the problem of testing 4 versus 3 communities are reported in Figure~\ref{fig:roc:4vs3} in the Supplement.
+This experiment shows the power of NAC family in rejecting against models outside the family of DCSBM.
+It highlights the advantage of goodness-of-fit over likelihood-ratio testing where one does not have to specify explicit alternatives, hence can test against many alternatives simultaneously.
+More ROC results are reported in Appendix~\ref{app:roc}.